suchmememanyskill/CssLoader-ThemeDb/README.md

 If you need any help creating or submitting a theme, please use [the Steam Deck Homebrew Discord server](https://discord.gg/ZU74G2NJzk).
 Please use the CSS-Loader Support thread in the #support-plugins channel.

 ## Upgrading a theme
 If you created a theme and would like to upgrade it to the latest manifest version, please follow this guide.
-The current highest manifest version is 3.
+The current highest manifest version is 4.

+### Upgrading from version 3 to version 4
+No breaking changes have been made.
+Just change `manifest_version` from a `3` to a `4` to update a theme to manifest level 4

 ### Upgrading from version 2 to version 3
 No breaking changes have been made.
 Just change `manifest_version` from a `2` to a `3` to update a theme to manifest level 3

-### Upgrading from version 1 to version 2 or 3
+### Upgrading from version 1 to version 2, 3 or 4
-To upgrade a version 1 `themes.json`, all options of a patch need to be put in a `values` dictionary, and a `manifest_version` field should be added to the root of the .json with value `2` (or `3`).
+To upgrade a version 1 `themes.json`, all options of a patch need to be put in a `values` dictionary, and a `manifest_version` field should be added to the root of the .json with value `2` (or `3`/`4`).
 Please see [Making a theme compatible with the CSS loader](#making-a-theme-compatible-with-the-css-loader) for an example.